ImTiaan/website/drafts.md

 ### Article 1: Why Fintech Needs an Operating System (Not Just Another API)

 #### The "Plumbing Trap": A Startup Horror Story
 Every Fintech founder starts with a vision.
 "I want to build an autonomous savings app that helps gig workers retire."
 Or, "I want to automate small business lending based on real-time cash flow."
-The vision is always about the *Application*—the value delivered to the user.
+The vision is always about the *Application* - the value delivered to the user.

 But before they can write a single line of logic for that vision, they hit the wall.
 The "Plumbing Trap."
 They realize that to build a lending app, they first need to connect to 5,000 banks.
 They need to handle OAuth tokens, refresh cycles, and 17 different error codes for "Insufficent Funds."
 They need to parse messy JSON blobs where "Starbucks" is spelled 50 different ways (`STARBUCKS #112`, `STBKS COFFEE`, `SQ *STARBUCKS`).
 They need to build a secure database that encrypts PII at rest.